oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 -   I have MAMP running correctly but when I go on http://localhost/tao/install I get a 404 error.

-You may have incorrectly copied the files into your htdocs directory after you have extracted the tao zip file.
+You may have incorrectly copied the files into your htdocs directory after you have extracted the TAO zip file.
 Make sure you extract it correctly with all the directory structure and directly under the /Applications/MAMP/htdocs folder

 -   I copied pasted some content found on the web into the QTI authoring tool and the item looks weird or I have some errors.